 Scotland

-The 18th hole at Carnoustie Golf Links in Scotland is one of the most challenging finishing holes in golf.
-Known as “Home,” the hole requires golfers to navigate a thick rough, several fairway bunkers, and the Barry Burn that snakes along the hole.
-The 18th has been the site of many dramatic moments like Jean van de Velde’s collapse at the 1999 Open Championship.
+The 18th at Carnoustie Golf Links – aptly named ‘Home’ – is among the most demanding finishing holes in golf.
+Thick rough, treacherous fairway bunkers, and the Barry Burn winding its way across the hole create a gauntlet from tee to green.
+It’s a stage built for drama, etched into history by moments like Jean van de Velde’s infamous collapse at the 1999 Open Championship.

 8. The Old Course at St. Andrews Links